 One of the more momentous cases in this class of litigation was filed in federal court in Texas.
 Six plaintiffs filed suit against DePuy for the complications and injuries that they sustained from their hip replacements.
 The plaintiffs sued under the theory that the metal-on-metal design of the artificial joint was defective.
 The defective design is what caused their injuries, and the lawsuit proceeded under a product liability theory.
 Specifically, the metal, which was designed to be stronger, instead caused the plaintiffs to get metalosis.
 The plaintiffs prevailed at trial when the case went to the jury.
 In what was a resounding victory, the six plaintiffs were awarded a total of $247 million by the jury.

 Stryker has also had to defend numerous lawsuits that have been brought against it for the defective design of its product.
 There have been thousands of lawsuits that have been filed.
-Like the suits against DePuy, Stryker was alleged to have sold a product with a defective design that caused complications for those who had the hip replacement implanted.
+Like the suits against that caused complications for those who had the hip replacement implanted.
 Stryker attempted to defend the lawsuit, but unsuccessfully tried to persuade a federal court in Rhode Island to dismiss the case.
 After the court denied the motion to dismiss, Stryker entered settlement negotiations with the plaintiffs.
 In 2014, Stryker settled the class action for approximately $1.4 billion.
 This established a fund that has given plaintiffs as much as $600,000 in compensation for the injuries that they suffered.

 If you have received a metal-on-metal hip replacement that was made by either Stryker or DePuy, you may be entitled to compensation for any side effects that you have experienced.
-If you have not already done so, you should immediately contact an attorney and learn your legal rights and whether you may be entitled to compensation.
+If you have not already done so, you should immediately contact a hip replacement lawsuit attorney and learn your legal rights and whether you may be entitled to compensation.
 Each case has different facts so there is no guarantee that you will receive compensation.